Startr/RIAC-Guidebooks/README.markdown

 ## Prerequisites

-To use this guidebook template system, you will need to have:
+To use this guidebook template system, we will need to have:
 - node & npm or yarn installed
-- this repo cloned to your local machine or access to a cloud build env (TODO document)
+- this repo cloned to our local machine or access to a cloud build env (TODO document)

 ## Setup

 ### Install the Guidebook Template System

-Ensure you have a recent version of [node & npm](https://nodejs.org/en/download/) or [yarn](https://yarnpkg.com/en/docs/install) installed.
+Ensure we have a recent version of [node & npm](https://nodejs.org/en/download/) or [yarn](https://yarnpkg.com/en/docs/install) installed.

 All of the following steps run on the command line within this directory.
-You can substitute `npm` for `yarn` depending on your preferences.
+Our can substitute `npm` for `yarn` depending on our preferences.

 Install all the necessary packages: